10 Mods to Avoid for Your Lifted Dodge Ram

 Don’t get me wrong; we are a fan of chrome.
 It looks great in moderation on a vehicle.
 It can give an average looking car the class it needs to jump to the next level.
 The great thing about chrome is that you only need a little to make a big impression.

-When it comes to your lifted Dodge Ram, it is easy for you to go overboard.
+When it comes to your lifted Ram, it is easy for you to go overboard.
 It’s almost like an addiction for some people once they get started.
 A little chrome here, a little more there and suddenly you’ve decided the entire truck needs to be chrome!

+Have you ever seen a lifted Dodge Ram 1500 in all chrome?
+We have!
 Someone needs to intervene and tell you to stop.
 That’s what real friends do, so today, we’re here to be that friend for you.

 Cut that shit out right now.

 Vertical doors are called by many names.
 You might find them as scissor doors, Scorpions or Gullwing doors.
 Whatever you’ve named them, don’t install them!
-I don’t care what anyone tries to tell you; outfitting your lifted Dodge Ram truck with these doors will not make it look like a Ferrari.
+I don’t care what anyone tries to tell you; outfitting your lifted truck with these doors will not make it look like a Ferrari.